 41. Explore the collection of toys at the V&A Museum of Childhood.

 42. See the Apollo 10 command capsule at the Science Museum.

 43. Wander around the Royal Botanic Gardens, Kew and see the Amorphophallus titanium, a giant (and smelly) plant whose flowering is incredibly rare.

 44. Go Up at the O2: climb this world-famous entertainment venue and get a 360-degree view of the London’s skyline.

-45. Get off the beaten track and discover a London hidden gem, from Eltham Palace to Apsley House.
+45. Get off the beaten track and discover a London hidden gem, from Eltham Palace and Epping Forest to Apsley House.

 47. Discover the weird and the wonderful world of humans at the Wellcome Collection.

-48. Step into the ruins of London's Roman Amphitheatre at the Guildhall Art Gallery & Roman Ampitheatre.
+48. Step into the ruins of London's Roman Amphitheatre at the Guildhall Art Gallery & Roman Amphitheatre.

 49. Soak up spectacular views of London’s skyline at sunset at The View from the Shard.

 50. Have a romantic stroll around Kyoto Gardens in Holland Park.